Author's Notes & Acknowledgments

 Sons of DeWitt Colony Texas.
 Accessed July 15, 2021. http://www.sonsofdewittcolony.org/.

-Corrie ten Boom was a real person during the Holocaust, and another person who chose compassion in the face of horror.
+Corrie ten Boom was a real person during the Holocaust, and another person who chose compassion in the face of horror and great personal danger.
 Her memoir made a huge impression on me in middle school.

 Everything I know about horse archery I learned from my buddy and competitive horse archer (and now kok-boru player) Mike Sabo.
 I miss riding and shooting with him as much as I miss his horses Joker (aka Nʉena) and Miss Buttons.